jup-ag/space-station/docs/100-swap-api/4-add-fees-to-swap.md

 - **Input mint or the output mint** on the swap for ExactIn.
 - **Input mint ONLY** on the swap for ExactOut.
+- Example, if you swap JUP to USDC, you cannot take fees in SOL, it has to be part of the swap.
 - It does not support Token2022 tokens.
 - Referral Program is no longer required.